 Amelia Island State Park

-If you have extra time in Jax, castaway on one of the best day trips from Jacksonville, FL, to Amelia Island State Park.
+If you have extra time in Jax, castaway on one of the most popular day trips from Jacksonville, FL, to Amelia Island State Park.
 This reserve, over 200 acres large, is dripping in wanderlust-worthy experiences and scenery that’ll make all your friends back home green with envy.

 One of the popular (and free!) things to do on Amelia Island is going shelling, which is just a fancy way of saying hunting for and collecting seashells.
 Oysters, periwinkle, and sand dollars are all popular finds.
 What an amazing souvenir and memory to bring back home!